The Compelling Benefits of Cloud Computing in Healthcare (and How to Make the Most of it)

 Successfully setting up a healthcare IT infrastructure is a challenge.
 Before leveraging cloud technology in the field of healthcare, it has to be ensured that the service provider is able to overcome the set of challenges that could affect widespread adoption of cloud computing in healthcare.
 Here are a list of factors you need to consider before moving to the cloud and hosting your organization’s healthcare data there.

-- Regulations and Compliance: Patient health information collection and storage is subject to a number of governmental regulations like HIPAA (health insurance portability and accountability act) and GDPR (general data protection regulations).
+3. Regulations and Compliance: Patient health information collection and storage is subject to a number of governmental regulations like HIPAA (health insurance portability and accountability act) and GDPR (general data protection regulations).
 Compliance to these regulations is mandatory when storing data on the cloud platform.
 While selecting the cloud service provider, it is necessary to ensure that the data regulations by the government agencies are adhered to.
 The cloud service providers may have certifications from regulatory authorities but the responsibility of ensuring compliance remains with the healthcare providers.
 Signing of BAA (Business Associate Agreement) and SLA (Service Level Agreement) should be done with the cloud service providers before finalizing the cloud platform.
+Compliance to Cloud Security Alliance (CSA) as well as Governance, Risk and Compliance (GRC) criteria is also something that needs to be considered before moving to the cloud.

 4. Service Reliability and Management: The cloud service providers need to able to upgrade the system as and when the need arises.
 Scaling is another critical factor while selecting the service provider.
 The platform chosen should be able to process unexpectedly huge loads of data at any given time.
 The key performance indicators of performance and reliability need to be constantly monitored.